tpill90/steam-lancache-prefill/docs/mkdocs/install-guides/Unraid-Setup-Guide.md

 ## Next Steps

+If you are new to **SteamPrefill** and would like an introductory tutorial, see the [Getting Started](https://github.com/tpill90/steam-lancache-prefill#getting-started) guide.

 Answers to common issues and questions can be found at [Frequently Asked Questions](https://github.com/tpill90/steam-lancache-prefill#frequently-asked-questions).

- For more detailed documentation on commands and option flags, see [Detailed Command Usage](https://tpill90.github.io/steam-lancache-prefill/Detailed-Command-Usage/).
+Alternatively, to see all of the features that **SteamPrefill** offers, take a look at [Detailed command usage](https://github.com/tpill90/steam-lancache-prefill/wiki/Detailed-Command-Usage)